tembo-io/website/blog/2023-09-21-pgmq-internals/index.md

 ### pgmq.create()

-If we chase the call sequence, we can discover that the interesting function is `init_queue(name: &str)`:
+Most of the functions provided by pgmq are defined in `src/api.rs`.
+In that file, we can find the function `pgmq_create(queue_name: &str)`, and if we chase the call sequence, we can discover that the interesting function is `init_queue(name: &str)` in `core/src/query.rs`:

 ```rust
 pub fn init_queue(name: &str) -> Result<Vec<String>, PgmqError> {